-We teach phonics at Early Years and Key Stage 1 (moving into Key Stage 2 when appropriate) through a combination of Jolly Phonics and
+We teach phonics at Early Years and Key Stage 1 (moving into Key Stage 2 when appropriate) through a combination of Jolly Phonics and the LCP scheme.

 Our main Reading Scheme is Oxford Reading Tree, however as children progress they are encouraged to read as wide a variety of text types as possible and therefore, we have many other reading books both in class and in the Library that have been linked to the Oxford Reading Tree Bands to ensure continuity of progression.
 As children become confident readers they are encourage to read freely taking books both from their class and the Library.

 The structure of the curriculum varies during the primary phase of education.
 It can be broadly sub-divided into three main areas: Early Years Foundation Stage and Key Stage One and Key Stage Two.